Maynooth: Bus

 Dublin Bus operates routes C3, C4 and the night buses C5 and C6, from Maynooth to Ringsend in Dublin.
 Go-Ahead Ireland operates the W61, which links Maynooth to the Hazelhatch and Celbridge Railway Station.
 Bus Éireann services 22 (Ballina to Dublin Airport), 23 (Sligo to Dublin Airport) and 115 (Mullingar/Kilcock to Dublin) serve the town, as well as Aircoach's route 706/706X (Galway to Dublin Airport).
 Passengers may travel from Maynooth westbound or to Dublin Airport.
-Airport Hopper route 767 provides an additional higher frequency link to Dublin Airport.

 JJ Kavanagh/National Transport Authority route 139 links Naas to Blanchardstown via Maynooth.
 A number of private operators also serve the town, linking it with nearby towns and cities; many in college term-time only.

 Sport and voluntary groups

 Golf

 Carton House Golf Club is located in Maynooth.
 The Golfing Union of Ireland, the longest established golf union in the world, have their national headquarters on the estate.
 This facility also comprises the GUI National Academy, a 22-acre (89,000 m^{2}) teaching facility.
-It has a driving range, putting green, and short game area, as well as lessons.
+It has a driving range, putting green, and a short game area.